Australian rules football in the Northern Territory: First Matches (1916) and foundation of the NTFL

+Expansion throughout the territory 1935-1991

+Australian rules was introduced to Port Keats (now Wadeye) by Father Richard Docherty with the commencement of the local mission Werntek Nganayi in 1935.

-By 1940, football matches in Darwin were not only highly popular with the indigenous community but also highly multicultural with a high percentage of the crowd being Chinese.
+By 1940, football matches in Darwin were not only highly popular with the Indigenous community but also highly multicultural, with a high percentage of the crowd being Chinese.

-John Pye and Andy Howley introduced Australian rules football to the Tiwi Islands in 1941, which grew to become the most popular sport on the islands.
+John Pye and Andy Howley introduced Australian rules football to the Tiwi Islands in 1941, which grew to become the most popular sport there.
 Within a couple of decades, the major Australian leagues began to take an interest with the first player offered a contract being Joe Saturninas in 1955 followed by the more successful David Kantilla in the SANFL and later by Maurice Rioli in the VFL.
-Today around a third of the Territorians in the national AFL are from the two islands.
+Today, around a third of the Territorians in the national AFL are from the islands.
 The Tiwi Islands Football League is a strong competition which feeds players into the NTFL.
 Skills of the TIFL players are widely celebrated.
 The TIFL Grand Final is the largest event on the island and a major tourist drawcard.

 The Central Australian Football Association began in 1947 and quickly became Alice Springs most popular sport.

+In 1954, the NTFL moved from the ageing Darwin Town Oval to the newly opened Gardens Oval.

+It was established on the Goulburn Island at Warruwi in 1959.